 The next Monday noon I was promptly at the bank again to hear what the banker had to say.
 Mr. Smith wore an encouraging smile and asked me how much I really needed and what I intended to do with it.
 I told him in detail all I expected to realize in improvements and repairs.
 He said, “Man, that is impossible; you can never have that done for $300.
 You need more money than that.
 We will lend you as much as you need, up to $1,000.”
 I was surprised and said, “Thank you, that’s fine, but I don’t want more than $300.
 For if I borrow more, I am afraid we cannot pay off the note promptly, so it will have to do.”
 He then counted out that amount, I signed the note, and was glad with the money and we praised the Lord at home that He had prospered us.
 Before I left, I said to the banker, “Last Saturday I could not get a cent and today I could borrow up to $1,000 over my signature.
 What made you change your mind?”
 “Well,” he said after a little hesitation, “I found out in the meantime, you were as good as gold.”
 Then I thought on the proverb, “A good name is better than oil.”

 We promptly proceeded with the improvements.
 The carpenter friend treated us very reasonably and I helped as much as I could myself, but that was not very much.
 We were the biggest family on the street, seemingly with the heaviest financial burden, but we were the first to have a complete bathroom.
 The Lord had helped us again wonderfully and we were thankful for it.

-De Wachter was a Dutch language weekly newspaper published in Grand Rapids, Michigan from 1868-1941.
+De Wachter (The Sentinel) was a Dutch language weekly newspaper published in Grand Rapids, Michigan from 1868-1941.